JuliaArrays/StaticArrays.jl/README.md

 This package also provides methods for a wide range of `AbstractArray` functions, specialized for (potentially immutable) `StaticArray`s.
-Many of Julia's built-in method definitions inherently assume mutability, and further performance optimizations may be made when the size of the array is know to the compiler.
+Many of Julia's built-in method definitions inherently assume mutability, and further performance optimizations may be made when the size of the array is known to the compiler.
 One example of this is by loop unrolling, which has a substantial effect on small arrays and tends to automatically triger LLVM's SIMD optimizations.
 Another way performance is boosted is by providing specialized